firemaples/EverTranslator/README.md

 #### Produce APK by command line

 1. Create a local file `./local.properties` and put your Android SDK path to it as `sdk.dir=path to SDK`, or simplily <a href='#open-project-in-android-stuido'>open the project with Android Studio</a>, it will automatically create the required file for you.
-1. Assemble APK file ```./gradlew clean assembleDevDebug```
+1. Assemble APK file by ```./gradlew clean assembleDevDebug```
 1. You can find the APK file on `main/build/outputs/apk/dev/debug/main-dev-debug.apk`
-1. Install debug APK to your phone ```adb install -r -t main/build/outputs/apk/dev/debug/main-dev-debug.apk```
+1. Install debug APK to your phone by ```adb install -r -t main/build/outputs/apk/dev/debug/main-dev-debug.apk```

 #### Open project in Android Stuido

-1. Open the project's root folder by Android Studio, the application module is the `main` folder
+1. Open the project's root folder by Android Studio, the application module is the `main` folder.
+1. You can simplily build and run application by the built-in buttons in Android Studio.

 #### Flavors